Kevin002023/pands-project/README.md

 ScatterPlot

-I wanted to create a scatterplot of "Sepal Length" vs "Sepal Width", distinguising the classes by colour and then to the same for "Petal Length vs Petal Width"
+I wanted to create a scatterplot of "Sepal Length" vs "Sepal Width", distinguishing the classes by colour and then to the same for "Petal Length vs Petal Width".
+I founds this (website)[https://datagy.io/pandas-scatter-plot/] a great resourse for this.

 In order to distinguish the Class by colour I created 3 different Dataframes, one for each class, assigned them a unique colour and then plotted them on the same scatterplot graph.